Coronavirus skeptic marches in Munich and Hannover stopped by police | DW | 12.09.2020

 In the southern city of Munich, organizers called off a protest parade through the city after many of the participants refused to wear face masks, which authorities had made a precondition for the event to take place.
 Police said that the number of protesters was also much higher than the 500 that had been approved, estimating that 3,000 people were present.

 The main rally later took place as planned on the Theresienwiese, the site used for the world-famous Oktoberfest.
-Police have estimated that 10,000 people were attending the event.
-Participants have been warned to keep at the prescribed distance from one another and to wear masks.
+Police estimated that 10,000 people were attended the event.
+Participants were warned to keep at the prescribed distance from one another and to wear masks.

+Police said that legal action would be taken against some participants who did not wear masks, but that the demonstration had been peaceful.

 Read more: Inside 'the heart' of Germany's coronavirus pandemic fight